NGM Biopharmaceuticals (NASDAQ:NGM) Shares Gap Up to $15.15

-NGM Biopharmaceuticals, Inc. (NASDAQ:NGM – Get Rating) gapped up prior to trading on Friday .
+NGM Biopharmaceuticals, Inc. (NASDAQ:NGM – Get Rating) shares gapped up prior to trading on Friday .
 The stock had previously closed at $15.15, but opened at $15.57.
-NGM Biopharmaceuticals shares last traded at $15.50, with a volume of 1,286 shares changing hands.
+NGM Biopharmaceuticals shares last traded at $15.50, with a volume of 1,286 shares.

-Several equities analysts have weighed in on NGM shares.
-Raymond James downgraded NGM Biopharmaceuticals from a “strong-buy” rating to an “outperform” rating in a research report on Wednesday, March 2nd.
-Zacks Investment Research upgraded NGM Biopharmaceuticals from a “sell” rating to a “hold” rating in a research note on Wednesday, March 9th.
-Finally, Piper Sandler lifted their price objective on NGM Biopharmaceuticals from $30.00 to $32.00 in a research note on Friday, January 7th.
-One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $31.57.
+A number of equities research analysts have recently weighed in on NGM shares.
+Piper Sandler boosted their price objective on shares of NGM Biopharmaceuticals from $30.00 to $32.00 in a report on Friday, January 7th.
+Zacks Investment Research upgraded shares of NGM Biopharmaceuticals from a “sell” rating to a “hold” rating in a report on Wednesday, March 9th.
+Finally, Raymond James lowered shares of NGM Biopharmaceuticals from a “strong-buy” rating to an “outperform” rating in a report on Wednesday, March 2nd.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, NGM Biopharmaceuticals has a consensus rating of “Buy” and a consensus price target of $31.57.

-Several large investors have recently modified their holdings of the company.
-Acadian Asset Management LLC purchased a new position in NGM Biopharmaceuticals during the fourth quarter worth about $30,000.
-Macquarie Group Ltd. acquired a new stake in NGM Biopharmaceuticals during the third quarter worth about $43,000.
-Exane Derivatives increased its stake in NGM Biopharmaceuticals by 2,163.4% during the fourth quarter.
-Exane Derivatives now owns 2,105 shares of the company’s stock worth $37,000 after acquiring an additional 2,012 shares during the last quarter.
-Royal Bank of Canada increased its stake in NGM Biopharmaceuticals by 30.7% during the second quarter.
-Royal Bank of Canada now owns 2,157 shares of the company’s stock worth $43,000 after acquiring an additional 507 shares during the last quarter.
-Finally, Ensign Peak Advisors Inc acquired a new stake in NGM Biopharmaceuticals during the fourth quarter worth about $58,000.
-Institutional investors and hedge funds own 58.50% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in NGM.
+Acadian Asset Management LLC purchased a new stake in shares of NGM Biopharmaceuticals in the 4th quarter worth about $30,000.
+Exane Derivatives grew its position in shares of NGM Biopharmaceuticals by 2,163.4% in the 4th quarter.
+Exane Derivatives now owns 2,105 shares of the company’s stock worth $37,000 after buying an additional 2,012 shares during the period.
+Macquarie Group Ltd. purchased a new stake in shares of NGM Biopharmaceuticals in the 3rd quarter worth about $43,000.
+Royal Bank of Canada boosted its stake in NGM Biopharmaceuticals by 30.7% in the 2nd quarter.
+Royal Bank of Canada now owns 2,157 shares of the company’s stock worth $43,000 after purchasing an additional 507 shares in the last quarter.
+Finally, Ensign Peak Advisors Inc bought a new position in NGM Biopharmaceuticals in the 4th quarter worth about $58,000.
+58.50% of the stock is currently owned by hedge funds and other institutional investors.

 NGM Biopharmaceuticals, Inc is a clinical-stage biopharmaceutical company, which engages in the discovery and development of therapeutics for cardio-metabolic, liver, oncologic, and ophthalmic diseases.
 Its lead product candidate, aldafermin, is designed for the treatment of patients with non-alcoholic steatohepatitis, with liver fibrosis stage 2, 3, or 4.